Skip to content

 Decision Reason: Total Count

-Compare assignment counts from the recent period (last 14-30 days, configurable).
+Compare assignment counts from the recent period (last 30 days).

 Decision Reason: Recent Count